GeetikaSh/DataScienceKnowledgeBase/Python Foundation/Generator.md

 ## Key Takeaways
 - Generators are **memory-efficient** and suitable for big data and ML workloads.
 - Use them in **data pipelines** to handle streams/batches dynamically.
-- Mastery of generators demonstrates strong Python fundamentals in interviews.